 Rosebery Carer Peer Support Group

 Casual get together, chat over a cuppa, and the occasional speakers and activities.

 Northern Adult Group

-A friendship group for kids aged 6-14 who love Lego.
+A friendship group for children and their parents/carers who love Lego.

 Autism information sessions are conducted regularly across all three regions.
-Please contact our office for details of upcoming events 6231 2745 (South),
+Please contact our office for details of upcoming events 6231 2745 (Hobart),

 6344 1212 (North) or 6431 0306 (Burnie) or email email@example.com